deepgraph/deepgraph/doc/source/installation.rst

 ::

-   $ conda install -c https://conda.anaconda.org/deepgraph deepgraph
+   $ conda install -c conda-forge deepgraph

 Installing from Source
 ======================

 Alternatively, you can install DeepGraph from source by downloading a source archive file (tar.gz or zip).
-Since DeepGraph is a pure Python package, you don't need a compiler to build or install it.

 Source Archive File